PolymerElements/app-layout/app-drawer-layout/README.md

 </app-drawer-layout>
 ```

-Add the `drawer-toggle` attribute to toggle the drawer on tap events:
+Add the `drawer-toggle` attribute to elements inside `app-drawer-layout` that toggle the drawer on tap events:

 ```html
 <app-drawer-layout>